Ichoran/scala-java8-streams/README.md

 3. Provide the full set of Scala collections methods transparently and with minimal runtime penalty on top of Java 8 Streams.
 May or may not be the same as 2.
 4. Generate `Spliterator`s for Scala collections that are compatible with Java 8 Streams and can be used in Java or Scala.
 In particular, this will enable all of Scala's collections to run operations in parallel.
 5. Reduce the specialization burden for `Object` vs. `double`, `int`, or `long`.
+6. Provide ancillary interoperability for Java 8 `Optional` and `PrimitiveIterator`, which are used by streams.

 Special care must be taken to avoid superfluous boxing of `Array`-based streams.
 Note that `java.lang.Arrays` contains a profusion of manually specialized methods to accomplish this in Java.